Adam Ballinger: Professional career

 Ballinger went undrafted in the 2003 NBA draft.
 In August 2003, Ballinger signed with the Victoria Giants of the Australian NBL for the 2003–04 season.
 He made an impact straight away in his first NBL season averaging 15.7 points per game.
 From 2004 to 2007, he played for the Wollongong Hawks, going on to play in the 2005 NBL Grand Final that season with the team.
-Unfortunately, the Hawks went down to their rivals and defending league champion Sydney Kings without winning a game.
+However, the Hawks went down to their rivals and defending league champion Sydney Kings without winning a game.
 Following the 2006–07 NBL season, he joined Gigantes de Carolina of Puerto Rico for the 2007 BSN season.

 Ballinger signed with the Adelaide 36ers for the 2007–08 NBL season where he earned the first of four consecutive club MVP awards.
 He finished fourth in the NBL in scoring in 2008 with 22.5 points per game and finished fourth in the league MVP voting.
 Teaming with Adelaide's long time captain Brett Maher and former NBA player Luke Schenscher, Ballinger helped the 2008–09 36ers back to the NBL playoffs for the first time since 2005–06 where they were outed in the Elimination Final by the New Zealand Breakers 101–131 in Auckland.

 Ballinger was appointed club captain of the Adelaide 36ers from the 2009–10 NBL season.
 In what was one of the worst 36ers season on record as the club won its first ever wooden spoon by finishing last with a 10–18 win–loss record which resulted in coach and former 36ers championship player Scott Ninnis being sacked.
 Ballinger himself had a very good season, leading the 36ers in scoring, blocked shots, finished second in team rebounding and won his third consecutive club MVP award.
 On February 14, 2010, he signed with Ironi Nahariya of Israel for the rest of the 2009–10 Ligat HaAl season.

 The 2010–11 NBL season was almost a copy of the previous season with Ballinger leading the team in almost every offensive category despite the 36ers finishing with a 9–19 record.
 He averaged 15.3 points, 6.0 rebounds, 1.9 blocks and shoot 54.1% per game and was the 36ers leading scorer before injuring his ankle in the team's last home game of the season.
 With his 1.9 blocks per game, Ballinger was the leading shot blocker in the NBL during 2010–11, having rejected 50 shots in 26 games played.
 Ballinger was consistently Adelaide's leading player in 2010–11 and his form saw him finish third in the 2011 NBL MVP voting despite the 36ers finishing with a 9–19 record, the only time in their history the club has failed to win at least 10 games in an NBL season.